 Cost and Number of Sessions

 The current rate for mentoring sessions is $60 for a 30min session and $120 for 60min session.
-During your no-cost introductory session, you will discuss the duration and frequency of your calls and agree on the number of sessions to support your integration.
+During your no-cost exploratory dialogue, you will discuss the duration and frequency of your calls and agree on the number of sessions to support your integration.
 The agreement is subject to review and modification at any time based on your or your mentor's needs.
 We request that at least 24 hour notice is given in case of cancellation of scheduled calls.

 - Are experienced workshop facilitators